Abu Qash

 Abu Qash (ابو قش) is a Palestinian village located in the Ramallah and al-Bireh Governorate in the northern West Bank, located north of Ramallah and south of the Birzeit University.
-According to the Palestinian Central Bureau of Statistics, it had a population of approximately 1,404 in 2007.
+According to the 2017 census conducted by the Palestinian Central Bureau of Statistics, it had a population of 2,237.

 Location

 Abu Qash is located 5.3 km north of Ramallah.
 It is bordered by Surda and Jifna to the east, Bir Zeit to the north, Al-Zaytouneh and Ramallah to the west, and by Ramallah and Surda to the south.

 History

-Two tombs, dating to the Byzantine era have been located here.
+Abu Qash was founded in the Ottoman period by settlers from Beitunia during the Qays–Yaman war.

-Sherds from the Byzantine and Mamluk eras have been found here.
+Earlier remains found at the site include two tombs dating to the Byzantine period, and sherds from both the Byzantine and Mamluk eras.

 Ottoman era

 Sherds from the early Ottoman era have also been found here.
 In 1838 it was noted by Edward Robinson as a Muslim village, Abu Kush, in Beni Harith district, north of Jerusalem.

 In 1863 Victor Guérin noted it as "A hamlet of about twenty houses, situated on a high hill, the slopes of which are partly covered with vines, olive trees and fig trees."

 An Ottoman village list of about 1870 indicated that the village had 25 houses and a population of 78, though the population count included men, only.
 It was further noted that it was located just west of Surda.

 In 1882 the PEF's Survey of Western Palestine (SWP) described Abu Kush as: "a very small hamlet, with a well on the north, on an ancient road, with a few olives near."

 In 1896 the population of Abu Kusch was estimated to be about 204 persons.